 - CV preparation including online network building such as LinkedIn

 - Cover letters to accompany the CV

 - Networking skills

 - Interview skills

 - Career paths

 - Learning pathways

 - 1-2-1 mock interviews

-These are administered by the tutor during the programme of study.
+- These are administered by the tutor during the programme of study.
 For blended and online learners, career guidance supports are offered online and can be accessed on Moodle.
-The learner support office can be contacted at learnersupport@cenitcollege.ie in all cases for further assistance.
+The learner support office can be contacted at learnersupport@cenitcollege.ie for learners in Ireland or bootcamp@cenitcollege.co.uk or learners in the UK.

+in all cases for further assistance.